It is easy to make a living from adventure in the UK.

 The scenery turned from staggering to jaw-dropping.

-At least I was finally doing something.
 Through all my previous years living here, I’d always known that the wild backcountry of the Caucasus was jam-packed with potential for all manner of adventures; real exploration of a country whose regions remained uncharted since Soviet military cartographers during the Cold War era made the 1:50K topographic maps I’d recently got my hands on copies of.
 Why had I left it so long?

 Part of it was the perceived inaccessibility of it all.
 Those maps were almost impossible to come by.
 Military personnel still got in trouble today for making them available.
 Yet they remained the best topo maps available.